quipucords/qpc-tools/README.md

 ```
 **Options:**
 - `installer_version`
-  - Contains the released version of the `quipucords-installer`.
+  - Contains the released version of the `qpc-tools`.
 Defaults to `latest`.
 Supply the installer version number you want to use.

 ### Testing offline installation
 To test the release scripts on all supported OS's, run the following.
 This command will download Quipucords server docker image, installer, `qpc` client and copy them to OS specific folders.